Harry-Chen/Learn-Helper/README.md

 ## Build

-Learn Helper is built using `yarn`:
+Learn Helper is built using `pnpm`:

 ```bash
 pnpm install